Formation of soil and types of soil found in India

 Formation of Soil

+Soil formation is a beautiful process it takes hundred to thousand of years for the formation of soil and the factors involved in the formation of soil are parent rocks, climate, vegetation, animals, and microscopic organisms.
 Parent rocks refer to the original rocks from which the soils are formed if the original rock is basalt the soil formed is black soil, if the original rock is an ancient crystalline metamorphic rock the soil formed is red soil, if the original rock is laterit the soil formed is lateritic soil now these rocks are subjected to weathering it means softening and breaking down of rocks now this happens due the influence of climate and every day due to the heat of the sun the temperature rises and the rocks expand and at night time the rocks contract now due to regular expansion and contraction of they break up into small sediments sometimes the rocks break down because they are in contact with water, lime and silica in the soil, which reacts with water and they are extracted out of the rocks.
 The rocks finally become weak and they break when the leaves from the tree complete their cycle they fall down when the dead remains of the plants and animals decompose and finally become one with the soil.
 These small pieces break down further to form tiny particles of soil.
 Wind, rain, and rivers carry the to different places.

 Types of Soil